 The PICNICC Collaboration was formed to evaluate the existing research, and to collect and quantitatively synthesise this to develop a new risk prediction model.
 This was accomplished by the groups sharing individual participant data (IPD) from their original studies.
 The multivariable predictive model was then tested, alongside others from an Australian group, and developed a new simple rule that altered how we managed patients in the COVID19 pandemic and beyond.

 The research group has also developed the methods of undertaking such studies, including advice on what aspects to include and ways of conducting the analyses, and have run international symposia.
-We are also assessing the benefits of additional blood tests at Leeds Children’s Hospital.
-One study used a two-minute YouTube video to assist explaining the study to children (and their parents):

 This programme of research has both immediate and longer term possibilities to improve the management of paediatric FN across the world by reducing unnecessary antibiotic usage and increasing intensity of support for those who are likely to become the most seriously unwell.